navkar/Predictions/README.md

 * Spirituality movement starting in India.
   - Someone like `Vivekananda` or `Bhagat Singh` will be born and shall be lead the spirituality movement.
 * India shall be renamed to `Bharath`.
+* Significant possibility of India becoming vegetarian only (completely meat free)

 ### 2025 ###
 ---